ConvoStack/convostack/docs/docs/getting-started/quickstart-react-express-playground.md

 - **[User Data Integration:](../frontend/fe-components#props)**
   - By default, the ConvoStack frontend framework does not persist login data.
 Conversations will be cleared upon reloading the page.
-  - If desired, you can customize the ConvoStackWrapper configuration in `apps/frontend/src/main.tsx` using the `userData` prop to enable data persistence between sessions or even hardcode a demo user for development purposes.
+  - If desired, you can customize the `ConvoStackWidget` configuration in `apps/frontend/src/main.tsx` using the `userData` prop to enable data persistence between sessions or even hardcode a demo user for development purposes.
 - **Vite for Bundling:**